FlowCrypt/flowcrypt-android/README.md

 6. sudo systemctl restart dnsmasq
 ```

+### Test types

 We have two types of tests:

 - Independent tests which don't require any additional dependencies.
 - Tests that depend on an email server.
 Such tests are marked with the `@DependsOnMailServer` annotation.

-Additionally, worth to mention that we have separate tests for the **consumer** and **enterprise** versions.
+Additionally, we have separate tests for the **consumer** and **enterprise** versions.
 Enterprise tests are marked with the `@EnterpriseTest` annotation.
 These tests use the [Gmail API](https://developers.google.com/gmail/api/guides) and are independent of the mail server.

 We run tests on [Semaphore CI](https://semaphoreci.com/) for every commit.
 To run tests that depend on an email server we use a custom [Docker image](https://hub.docker.com/r/flowcrypt/flowcrypt-email-server), which extends [docker-mailserver](https://github.com/tomav/docker-mailserver).
 This image has predefined settings for local testing.
-It has accounts and messages which we need for
+It has accounts and messages which we need for testing.
-testing.
 You can investigate the [`docker-mailserver`](https://github.com/FlowCrypt/flowcrypt-android/tree/master/docker-mailserver) folder to see more details.
-To be able to run tests that depend on an email server please install `docker-compose` with [these instructions](https://docs.docker.com/compose/install/).
+To be able to run tests that depend on an email server, please install `docker-compose` with [these instructions](https://docs.docker.com/compose/install/).

+### Run independent tests

 Please use the following steps to run **the independent tests** locally:

-1. Setup your device (virtual or physical) via [these instructions](#please-follow-these-instructions).
+1. Setup your device (virtual or physical) via [these instructions](#device-setup-instructions).
 2. Run `../script/ci-instrumentation-tests-without-mailserver.sh 1 0` (where `1` is a `numShards` and `0` is a `shardIndex`).
 You can find more details [here](https://developer.android.com/training/testing/junit-runner#sharding-tests).
 Sharding the tests helps us run them in pieces on a few emulators at the same time to reduce runtime.

 Please use the following steps to run **tests that depend on an email** server locally:

-1. Setup your device (virtual or physical) via [these instructions](#please-follow-these-instructions).
+1. Setup your device (virtual or physical) via [these instructions](#device-setup-instructions).
 2. Run `./docker-mailserver/run_email_server.sh` and wait while the email server will be started.
 3. Run `../script/ci-instrumentation-tests-with-mailserver.sh`.
 4. Run `./docker-mailserver/stop_email_server.sh` to stop the email server.

 Please follow these steps to run **all tests** locally:

-1. Setup your device (virtual or physical) via [these instructions](#please-follow-these-instructions).
+1. Setup your device (virtual or physical) via [these instructions](#device-setup-instructions).
 2. Run `./docker-mailserver/run_email_server.sh` and wait while the email server will be started.
 3. Run `./script/run-all-tests.sh` to execute all tests.
 4. Run `./docker-mailserver/stop_email_server.sh` to stop the email server.

 Please follow these steps to run **enterprise tests** locally:

-1. Setup your device (virtual or physical) via [these instructions](#please-follow-these-instructions).
+1. Setup your device (virtual or physical) via [these instructions](#device-setup-instructions).
 2. Run `./script/ci-instrumentation-tests-enterprise.sh` to execute enterprise tests.

 ## Running the app in the emulator for the first time